 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

-While the katana is the most well-known samurai sword, it’s just one specific type among many used throughout history.
-The term “samurai sword” is more general and can refer to various swords used by the samurai.
-So, while all katanas are samurai swords, not all samurai swords are katanas.
+While the katana is the most well-known samurai sword, it’s just one of the types used by them.
+The term “samurai sword” can refer to various swords used by the samurai.

 What Swords Did the Samurai Use?